andrey-qrqm/notifier_ds_tg/README.md

 1) In your Telegram App, find my Bot @NotifierFrogsBot ; Start a chat with Bot or add it in already existing chat
 2) In your Discord Guild add the bot via link: https://discord.com/oauth2/authorize?client_id=1283029091993518110
 3) Now you can set up notifications from Discord Guild into your telegram chat:
-4) In Telegram chat with NotifierFrogsBot /add_channel NAME_OF_GUILD - all connections and disconections to the voice channels will be tracking from this Guild
+4) In Telegram chat with NotifierFrogsBot /add_channel NAME_OF_GUILD - all connections and disconnections to the voice channels will be tracking from this Guild
 5) /remove_channel - remove Guild from tracking
 6) You can add multiple guilds to track in one chat
 7) One guild can be tracked in multiple Telegram channels